Culture of Halifax, Nova Scotia: Music

 The musical scene in Halifax is broad and richly varied, from European classical to Celtic and Acadian traditional to the various forms of indie.
 It is the home of Symphony Nova Scotia, which dates back to 1897 when it was known as The Halifax Symphony.
 Many of its musicians have joint teaching appointments at the Dalhousie University School of Music and the Maritime Conservatory of Performing Arts.
 Symphony Nova Scotia's conductor since 2002 has been Bernhard Gueller.

 Halifax is home to a vibrant music community.
 Some notable artists to have emerged from Halifax include Buck 65, Universal Soul, Classified, Wintersleep, April Wine, and The Joel Plaskett Emergency.
 During the 1990s, Halifax was excitedly billed as the next Seattle because of its vibrant indie rock scene.
 Although it never managed to achieve Seattle's musical fame, a number of artists did emerge, including Sloan, Thrush Hermit, and Sarah McLachlan.
 Halifax is the home of the Halifax Pop Explosion, an indie rock festival that draws upwards of 20,000 attendees annually and showcases new and emerging music.
 Past performers include Arcade Fire, K'naan, The Hold Steady, Pains of Being Pure at Heart and hundreds more.

-It also hosted the 2006 Juno Awards.
+It hosted the 2006 Juno Awards and the 2024 Juno Awards.

 The city is occasionally included in the tours of top-grossing concert acts.
 The Rolling Stones recently held the largest concert the city has ever witnessed on September 23, 2006, on the Halifax Commons.